rust-lang/blog.rust-lang.org/posts/inside-rust/2020-09-18-error-handling-wg-announcement.md

----
-layout: post
-title: "Announcing the Error Handling Project Group"
-author: Sean Chen
++++
+layout = "post"
-description: "Announcing the Error Handling Project Group"
-team: the library team <https://www.rust-lang.org/governance/teams/library>
+title = "Announcing the Error Handling Project Group" author = "Sean Chen" description = "Announcing the Error Handling Project Group" team = "the library team <https://www.rust-lang.org/governance/teams/library>"
----
++++

 Today we are announcing the formation of a new project group under the libs team, focused on error handling!